This guide will walk you through how to market your restaurant in a way that brings in new customers and makes sure they

 Download a PDF version of this guide by filling out this form, or keep scrolling to read.

 Before Considering Advertising Ideas, Start with Basic Numbers

-Before we start talking about food industry advertising ideas, you need to gather some data about how your restaurant generates a profit.
+Before we start talking about how to market your restaurant, you need to gather some data about how your restaurant generates a profit.
 This will be important for your decision-making process as you go forward choosing your advertising options.
 You should have calculated and written down the following important data points:

 - What is your basic profit margin, broken down by menu item?